toajs/toa/doc/api/context.md

 #### 'finished'
 Emitted after a HTTP request closes, finishes, or errors.

 A context always listen `'error'` event by `ctx.onerror`. `ctx.onerror` is a immutable error handle.
-So you can use `ctx.emit(error)` to deal with your exception or error.
+So you can use `ctx.emit('error', error)` to deal with your exception or error.

 ### API